kavishagupta/Student-Result-Management/README.md

 # Student-Result-Management-System

-# How to run the SRMS Project
+# How to run the Project

 1. Download and Unzip the file on your local system copy srms folder.